imfl/beautiful-jekyll/front/all-projects/index.md

 ## [Python Snippets](https://github.com/imfl/python-snippets)

-Lazy function call, easy generation of many lagged and future values for time series, ...
+Lazy function call, easy generation of lagged and future values for time series, ...

 *more to come soon ...*